Multimedia EncyclopediaPrimary amyloidosis

 Causes

-The cause of primary amyloidosis is unknown.
-The condition is related to abnormal and excess production of antibodies by a type of immune cell called plasma cells.
-Clumbs of abnormal proteins build up in certain organs.
-This reduces their ability to work correctly.
+The condition is related to abnormal and excess production of proteins.
+Clumps of abnormal proteins build up in certain organs.
+This makes it harder for the organs to work correctly.

 Primary amyloidosis can lead to conditions that include: